Retirement Retired Life

 SeanPavonePhoto/Adobe view of a boise, idaho with mountains in the background

-Residents from more expensive states have been flocking to Idaho over the past few years.
-As a result, the cost of living is higher than ever.
+Residents from more expensive states have been flocking to Idaho over the past few years, raising the cost of living.

 Alternative: Even though Boise might be too expensive for retirees, Idaho Falls might not.
 With a thriving arts culture and excellent medical facilities, Idaho Falls is a great spot for retirees.